pixijs/spine/README.md

 SpineParser.registerLoaderPlugin();
 ```

-There's no guarantee that `loader-3.7` or `loader-4.0` exist, but you can do the same trick with them, just look in sources.
+In case author was too lazy to publish`loader-3.7` or `loader-4.0`, you can do the same trick with them, just look in sources of `loader-3.8`.

 ## Want to go advanced?